Read this article to learn about how to use castor oil internally, the right dosage and side effects associated with it.

 Applying castor oil topically in treatments for weight loss, hair growth, and skin rejuvenation is the far safer option for everyone.
 No matter how much you may love a natural product, that doesn’t mean that it is ultimately safe for you to ingest it.
 It may seem safe since it is primarily plant-based but there is potential danger lurking under the surface.

-Why Can’t You Use Castor Oil for Internal Use?
+Why Can’t You Use It for Internal Use?

 The reason so many “experts” tout castor oil for internal use is because of its high content of fatty acids.
 In particular, ricinoleic acid makes this viscous liquid ideal for use as a natural laxative.
 It can work for these purposes, but the high content of this primary ingredient tends to lead to a host of painful and uncomfortable side effects such as: